 The following problem statements reflect impacts to consumers of ERCOT data products.
 Not all problem statements are present in all cases and don’t necessarily impact all stakeholders equally.
 The problem statements do not capture any constraints that may impact potential solutions to the problem statements.

-A 30 day notice of data product changes creates an insufficient window within which to assess and address downstream technical impacts.
+A 30-day notice of data product changes does not provide a sufficient window within which to assess and address downstream technical impacts.

-Inconsistent availability of sample data and/or data definitions accompanying 30 day notices can impact the design, development and testing of changes made to accommodate data product changes.
+Design, development, and testing efforts are hindered by a lack of accurate data definitions and sample data.

-The lack of data definitions can require stakeholders to make assumptions about the data contained in data products can impact how the data is used in downstream systems.
+There is no single location/repository for documentation of the drivers behind changes and affected reports and data elements.

-The frequency and fragmentation of data product change notices results in the lack of centralized location to find information about upcoming changes, why changes are being made and a history of previous changes.
+There is no single historical record of changes made to reports and data elements.

-There is a lack transparency in the determination of downstream impacts processes
+Impacts to downstream system owners are not included in the Impact Analysis for proposed changes.

-Release Notices sometimes lack maintenance windows (see most recent R3 release)
+Since changes with downstream impacts often result in downtime and/or outages, maintenance/release windows for changes are too broad.